linuxacademy/content-DP-900-Azure-Data-Fundamentals/docs/Index.md

 <!--
 Author: Amy Coughlin, Pluralsight, 2025
-This is free and unencumbered software released into the public domain. http://unlicense.org/
+This is free and unencumbered software released into the public domain.
+However, the content of the game is under copyright to Pluralsight LLC. http://unlicense.org/
 -->
 <html>